-The isolated nature of the land in which the mine camp is located necessitates the accommodation of workers in a temporary location as the provision of accommodation within an existing urban centre is not a feasible or cost effective option to facilitate the construction process.
-The establishment of a temporary camp facility is therefore required in order to accommodate the large number of workers associated with the construction of the mine facility.
-The establishment of a permanent accommodation facility is not feasible at this point in time and the only economically viable method of housing workers is through the construction of this temporary facility.
+The isolated nature of the land that proposed the rail corridor traverses necessitates the accommodation of workers in a temporary location as the provision of accommodation within an existing urban centre is not a feasible or cost effective option to facilitate the construction process.
+The establishment of a temporary camp facility is therefore required in order to accommodate the large number of workers associated with the construction of the rail corridor.

 The proposed camp facility has been appropriately designed from both a liveability and operational perspective and is expected to have minimal impacts upon the local environment.
-The camp will be essentially self-sufficient in terms of water treatment, stormwater management, wastewater treatment and wastewater disposal.
+The camp will be essentially self sufficient in terms of water treatment, stormwater management, wastewater treatment and wastewater disposal.